SerenityOS/serenity/Ports/README.md

 Remove the port's files from the Serenity build directory, if it has a `plist` file.

+#### `dev`

+Start a development session with guided patch importing.
+This mode has a bunch of nice features:

+- Drops the user in a git repository backed by another (local) git repository that acts as the "clean", patched version of the port that is ready to be built
+- The "remote" repository can be pushed to, pulled from and generally anything that you'd want to do with a remote repo.
+- After leaving the dev shell, all patches are updated and the user will be prompted whether they wish to generate a new patch readme file.

+This mode takes an extra `--no-depends` option, that if given, will cause the dependency fetch and build steps to be skipped.

+This mode can also assist in migrating old patches to new versions through a guided semi-automated process.

 #### `--auto`

 Same as no option, but mark the port as having been installed automatically.